newrelic/newrelic-java-agent-ansible-role/README.md

 #### <a name='server_root'></a>`server_root`
 **Required**
 Location of the web server on the host.
 The agent's JAR, configuration, and log files will live in a subdirectory of this directory.
-For WebSphere, this should be set to the profile's location.

 #### <a name='jvm_conf_file'></a>`jvm_conf_file`
 **Required**